Next-Gen App & Browser Testing Cloud

 Key features:

-AirDroid Web is an application that can mirror the physical Android device connected to the platform.
-It just requires a QR code scan and works as a cast to a bigger screen, such as a Chromebook on a desktop.
+AirDroid Web mirrors a physical Android device connected to the platform.
+It requires only a QR code scan and works as a cast to a bigger screen, such as a Chromebook desktop, useful for quick interaction and observation without a full emulator setup.

 Key features: